johnrigler/alp/README.md

 The double-underscore "T" variable is an internalization of the function's name.
 The ": :" line is retrieved by 'a.help'.

 All of the "alp" functions can be seen by typing "a." and hitting tab. 'a.f' can be used to show content. 'a.v' edits the function live and puts it back into memory.
-To change a function, it must be rewritten into the "functions" subdirector.
+To save a function, it must be written into the "functions" subdirectory.
 This is done with the 'a.fs' command.
 The function is then rendered into a single file where its name contains its simple (BSD) sum:

 > a.f example | sum
 38699     1